michaelagylo/michaelagylo.github.io/content/authors/admin/_index.md

 </p>

 <p>  My current research projects include the following:
-   a) Supporting land-use decisions to advancing sustainability goals (with a particular focus on mining and community forestry),
+   * Supporting land-use decisions to advancing sustainability goals, with a particular focus on mining and community forestry,
-   b) using participatory visual methods and other alternative research methodologies to generate evidence for addressing complex sustainability issues, and
+   * Using participatory visual methods and other alternative research methodologies to generate evidence for addressing complex sustainability issues, and
-   c) examining the human dimensions of forest and aquatic ecosystems in the tropics
+   * Examining the human dimensions of forest and aquatic ecosystems in the tropics
 </p>

 <p> I am actively involved in several <b> Equity & Diversity </b> initiatives that aim to address the unequal barriers and risks in fieldwork, academia, and the broader environmental sector, including: